The IA Guide: A Breakdown of Intrinsic Alignment Formalisms: Ellipticity

-\textbf{Ellipticity from particles}\\ Simulated galaxies and halos are usually modeled as triaxial ellipsoids composed of ``particles''.
-To summarize the shape of these objects, it's common to use the inertia tensor, I, which is computed by summing over the positions $i,j \in (x,y,z)$ of $N$ particles.
+Simulated galaxies and \glspl{halo} are usually modeled as triaxial ellipsoids composed of ``particles''.
+To summarize the shape of these objects, it is common to use the inertia tensor, I, which is computed by summing over the positions $i,j \in (1,2,3)$ of $N$ particles.
 To better approximate the object's position and shape, this sum is usually weighted by particle mass or luminosity (when applicable).
-For weights $w_k$ which sum to $W$, this form of the moment of inertia tensor is~\citep{samuroff_advances_2021}
+For particles $k$ with weights $w_k$ that sum to $W$, this form of the moment of inertia tensor is~\citep{samuroff_advances_2021}

-It's also common to weight $I_{ij}$ by distance from the center of the object.
+It is also common to weight $I_{ij}$ by distance from the center of the object.
 This center-weighting produces the reduced inertia tensor \citep{chisari_intrinsic_2015},

-Note that $l$ are dummy indices that are contracted over for summation.
-As a result, the denominator of the above fraction represents the distance of particle $k$ from the object's center of mass.
+$r_k$ is the distance between the particle $k$ to the object's center of mass.
 The reduced inertia tensor can provide a better approximation of the shape of the object at its center~\citep{joachimi_intrinsic_2013}.
-In Eqs.~(\ref{eq:inertia_tensor}) and (\ref{eq:reduced:inertia_tensor}), the weighting kernel is inherently round, and thus produces a bias in the \gls{estimator}s.
-To avoid this limitation, studies often iteratively rescale the lengths of the ellipse axes while keeping the volume constant.~\citep{mandelbaum_great3_2015, schneider_shapes_2012, tenneti_galaxy_2014}.
+Equation \ref{eq:reduced:inertia_tensor} is known to create a coherent bias in shapes, since the $r$ weighting kernel is inherently round.
+To avoid this limitation, studies often calculate the inertia tensor on particles within a fixed volume, while iteratively rescaling the axis lengths until they converge~\citep{schneider_shapes_2012, mandelbaum_great3_2015}.

-An ellipsoid can be constructed using the eigenvectors and eigenvalues of $I_{ij}$, which can then be projected along the $z$-axis into its 2D second moments $Q_{11}$, $Q_{22}$, $Q_{12}+Q_{21}$~\citep{bartelmann_weak_2001}.
+An ellipsoid can be constructed using the eigenvectors and eigenvalues of $I_{ij}$, which can then be projected along the $z$-axis into its 2D second moments $Q_{11}$, $Q_{22}$, $Q_{12}+Q_{21}$ (Eq.
+5.37 of~\cite{bartelmann_weak_2001}).
+The projected \gls{ellipticity} $\epsilon$ is obtained via